eduvpn/documentation/WIREGUARD.md

 [1420](https://lists.zx2c4.com/pipermail/wireguard/2017-December/002201.html)
 fits perfectly fine then.

-However, when PPPoE is used, the MTU is not 1500, but 1492.
-When DS-Lite is used, the MTU is not 1500, but 1460.
+However, when PPPoE is deployed, the MTU is not 1500, but 1492.
+This results in a broken connection when the WireGuard connection is made over IPv6, there's not enough space for a WireGuard MTU of 1420.

+When DS-Lite is used, the MTU is not 1500, but 1460 for _IPv4_ connections (only).

-So, to accomodate PPPoE we'd have to reduce the MTU of WireGuard to 1412, to also accomodate DS-Lite, we'd need to set the MTU to 1380.
-For now we ignore PPPoE over DS-Lite ;-)
+So, to accommodate PPPoE we'd have to reduce the MTU of WireGuard to 1412, to also accommodate DS-Lite, we'd need to set the MTU to 1380, or 1400?

-We hope to be able to automate, or accomodate for different MTUs without configuration option, *or* e.g. set the default MTU to 1380 in the future.
+We hope to be able to automate, or accommodate for different MTUs without configuration option, *or* e.g. set the default MTU to 1380 in the future.

 For now, if you want to modify the MTU: